When a child resist’s sleep, he or she is not deliberately trying to manipulate or annoy.

 Like these ideas?
 Get 5 Revolutionary Ideas to Make your Parenting Less Stressful.

-Receive monthly parenting tips, tools, and updates with the Hand in Hand Newsletter
+Receive parenting tips, tools, and updates with the Hand in Hand Newsletter